Higher Whitehead products in toric topology: Adams-Hilton models

 Proposition~\ref{MdjkAH} reduces the problem of calculating $\qhlgy{\Omega\djkstwo}$ and $\qhlgy{\Omega\djk}$ to that of calculating the rational homology of looped fat wedges -- with the proviso that the underlying model for the fat wedges must be compatible with the inclusion of sub-products.
 In our case we want more, that the homology of the looped fat wedges also keeps track of the Hurewicz images of adjointed higher Whitehead products.
 We will discuss this further in the next section.

-Observe that the argument for producing an Adams-Hilton model of $\djkstwo$ above is equally valid for $\djk(\underline{X})$, where $\underline{X}=\{X_{1},\ldots,X_{n}\}$.
+Observe that the arguments above are equally valid for $\djk(\underline{X})$, where $\underline{X}=\{X_{1},\ldots,X_{n}\}$.
 The cases we particularly care about are $\underline{S}=\{S^{m_{1}+1},\ldots,S^{m_{n}+1}\}$, with the special case of \djkstwo, and the case of \djk.
 The focus is on these cases as they give models which can be explicitly calculated.
 We do so for \djks\ in Section~\ref{sec:djksproperties} and \djk\ in Section~\ref{sec:djkproperties}.
 For future reference, we state the case for $\underline{S}$.